 Astrophotography might make you think of prohibitively expensive camera kit and complicated techniques, but there aren't necessary for successful captures.
 With these astrophotography tips, however, you can start taking pictures of the night sky with minimal investment.

-In fact, even with just a basic DSLR, a tripod and a shutter release cable, there's a lot you can achieve.
+In fact, even with just a basic DSLR (opens in new tab) or mirrorless camera (opens in new tab), a tripod (opens in new tab) and a camera remote (opens in new tab), there's a lot you can achieve.
 It does, however, pay to think about a few other things, such as getting to get the the right place at the right time, and knowing what the weather is likely to do.

 Our guides run through some of the basic astro shots you can attempt, and some of the more specialist ones that may only be possible at very specific times.
 Scroll down to find one you like the sound of and get up to speed on how to get going.

-Astrophotography guides: How to photograph the night sky, the moon and more
+Astrophotography tips: How to photograph the night sky, the moon and more

 The beginner's guide to photographing the night sky (opens in new tab)

 Just getting started?
 Then start here.
-This guide explains how to get set up, what camera settings to use and how to tackle the Milky Way.
+This guide is packed full of astrophotography tips and explains how to get set up, what camera settings to use and how to tackle the Milky Way.

 How and when to photograph the Moon (opens in new tab)

 How exactly do you photograph the Moon?
 And when should you attempt to do so?
 This is one of our most popular guides.

 How, where and when to photograph the northern lights (opens in new tab)